ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 * [How serious is our declining population growth problem?](https://www.marketplace.org/2021/05/19/how-serious-is-our-declining-population-growth-problem/) (Indirectly via the World Economic Forum)
 * The New York Times [thinks that the shrinking Chinese population is a global-scale “problem”](https://www.google.com/url?q=https://www.nytimes.com/2023/04/19/world/asia/china-population-india.html&sa=D&source=docs&ust=1683015498392841&usg=AOvVaw39yTYuzarQigRwzZPjlgE3)

-Nothing makes me angrier than articles like these, which are essentially saying “we need to have more babies, or do less work, in order to keep the growth engine running so we can continue to destroy the earth.”
+Hadn’t we collectively agreed that 8 billion humans are too many for the earth?
+And if you think that we do indeed need more humans for the economy, let’s hope you like agreeing with Elon Musk.
+Because he also thinks that [population collapse is a bigger risk to civilisation than global warming.](https://edition.cnn.com/2022/08/30/health/elon-musk-population-collapse-wellness/index.html)

 It’s impossible to even begin to comprehend why we’d prioritise the issues in this way - but a large part of this is that taxes by the working class are required to support the growing older generation.
 Obviously this isn’t long-term feasible, or we’d be trending towards an infinitely large population or need people to work until they die.
 Rather, we need to learn to sustainably support the retired generation without the requirement of an ever-growing workforce.

-Hadn’t we collectively agreed that 8 billion humans are too many for the earth?
-And if you think that we do indeed need more humans for the economy, let’s hope you like agreeing with Elon Musk.
-Because he also thinks that [population collapse is a bigger risk to civilisation than global warming.](https://edition.cnn.com/2022/08/30/health/elon-musk-population-collapse-wellness/index.html)

 ![A nice view](../images/growth5.png)